sockcymbal/enhanced-llm-reasoning-tree-of-thoughts/tree-of-thoughts-prompts.md

 - Stylize this to your specific question and context!
 This is meant just to be a starting template.

 ## Prompt 1: Brainstorm
-Imagine you are 3 `hypotheticalExperts` with world-class skills across `desiredDomains`.
+Imagine you are three `hypotheticalExperts` with world-class skills across `desiredDomains`.
 Brainstorm your initial thoughts on the following question.
 Remember to consider all relevant facts and principles, and draw on your specialized knowledge.
 The question is: `question`

 ## Prompt 2: Criticism Round 1
 Now, as each expert, critique your own initial thought and the thoughts of the other experts.
 Identify any potential errors, inconsistencies, or gaps in reasoning.